What is Cyanuric Acid in Pool Water

 Cyanuric acid (CYA), also known as chlorine stabilizer or pool conditioner, is a chemical that helps stabilize the chlorine in your pool.
 It protects your chlorine from breaking down under the sun’s UV rays.
 The right levels of cyanuric acid help your chlorine last longer, which means your sanitizer can continue to kill bacteria, contaminants, and algae.

-Having too little CYA or too much CYA is a critical control that affects chlorine disinfection in a swimming pool.
+Having too little CYA or too much CYA is a critical control that affects chlorine disinfection and shock chlorine in a swimming pool.

 The ideal range for cyanuric acid is between 30 and 50 ppm.
 Maintaining the right balance between cyanuric acid and chlorine is crucial for a sanitized pool.
 Too much cyanuric acid and chlorine’s effectiveness decreases.
 Too little cyanuric acid and chlorine will break down under the sun’s UV rays.
 Where does cyanuric acid come from?
 Two of the most common chlorine products used for disinfection are dichlor and trichlor.